Abdul Salam Al-Mukhaini: Club career

-On 8 June 2013, he moved to the UAE Pro League club Baniyas SC from Saudi Professional League side Al-Raed on a one-year loan deal.
+On 8 June 2013, Al-Mukhaini moved to the UAE Pro League club Baniyas SC from Saudi Professional League side Al-Raed on a one-year loan deal.

-On 27 August 2014, he signed a one-year contract with his first most club Al-Oruba SC.
+On 27 August 2014, he signed a one-year contract with his first club Al-Oruba SC.

-On 21 January 2015, he was officially transferred on a four-month loan deal from Al-Oruba SC to Kuwaiti top club, Al-Kuwait SC for the remaining 2014-15 Kuwaiti Premier League season.
+On 21 January 2015, he was officially transferred on a four-month loan deal from Al-Oruba SC to Kuwaiti top club, Al-Kuwait SC for the remaining 2014–15 Kuwaiti Premier League season.
 On 23 January, he arrived in Kuwait to complete his medical.
 He took part in his very first training session with the Kuwaiti club on 24th of the same month.
 On 25 January, he signed a four-month contract with Kuwait SC.

-Club career statistics

 International career

-Abdul Salam is part of the first team squad of the Oman national football team.
+Al-Mukhaini was a part of the first squad of the Oman national team.
 He was selected for the national team for the first time in 2010.
 He made his first appearance for Oman on 20 January 2010 in a friendly match against Sweden.
-He has made appearances in the 2011 AFC Asian Cup qualification, the 2014 FIFA World Cup qualification, the 2013 Gulf Cup of Nations and the 2015 AFC Asian Cup qualification.
+He made appearances in the 2011 AFC Asian Cup qualification, the 2014 FIFA World Cup qualification, the 21st Arabian Gulf Cup and the 2015 AFC Asian Cup qualification.

-National team career statistics

-Goals for Senior National Team

-Scores and results list Oman's goal tally first.